mellaurie/tone/pages/02.april-2020/07.U1/_1-3/alert.md

 ---

 #### Activity 1.3: Key Terms and Modalities in Online Learning
-:fa-book: Read [Chapter 10: Modes of delivery](https://pressbooks.bccampus.ca/teachinginadigitalagev2/part/chapter-10-modes-of-delivery/) of our core text, TEaching in a Digital Age by Tony Bates.
+:fa-book: Read [Chapter 10: Modes of delivery](https://pressbooks.bccampus.ca/teachinginadigitalagev2/part/chapter-10-modes-of-delivery/) of our core text, Teaching in a Digital Age by Tony Bates.

 :fa-pencil: Next, take the following quiz to test your understanding of the modalities.

 [h5p id="77"]